hyojin-park-neuro/neureca/_members/thomas-roberts.md

   - Roberts T
 links:
   email: txr124@student.bham.ac.uk
-  linkedin: thomasneuro
+  linkedin: TommyTNeuro
-  github: TommyTeapot
+  github: TommyTNeuro
 ---

-Thomas Roberts is a fourth-year undergraduate Psychology student completing his final year project under the supervision of Dr. Hyojin Park.
+Thomas Roberts is a fourth-year undergraduate Psychology student completing his final year project under the supervision of [Dr. Hyojin Park](/member/hyojin-park.html){:target="_black"}.
 His research focuses on the cultural influences on pseudoneglect.
 During his year abroad at Korea University (고려대학교), Thomas developed his skills in data science and computational neuroscience methods, sparking a strong interest in pursuing a career in this field.
 He is particularly interested in leveraging Python and advanced neuroimaging techniques to transform clinical psychology and neuroscience into more data-driven disciplines.